gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 18 -->

-## Chapter V: The whole of Ireland in league against Dermitius and Fitz-Stephen.
+## Chapter V: The whole of Ireland in league against Dermitius and Fitz-Stephen

 In the mean time, the wheel of fortune turns, and those who were at the top are threatened with a sudden fall.
 For as soon as the late successes of Dermitius, and the arrival of a formidable band of foreign